Cuttings: November

 A callused palm and dirty fingernails precede a Green Thumb.

-To garden is the reward.
+To garden Is the reward.

 Absolutes squirm beneath realities.